FullStaQD/architecture/docs/06_runtime_view.md

 ### System Layer - Downwards

-The transpilation pipeline consists of 6 steps:
+The [Qiskit Transpilation Pipeline](https://quantum.cloud.ibm.com/docs/en/guides/transpile) consists of 6 steps:

 1. Initialization Stage
     - Using the quantum program from the Application Layer, the transpilation pipeline can start.